-I have been using protein powder since I first hit the weight room at 14 years old.
+I have been using protein powder and sarms since I first hit the weight room at 14 years old.
 I was an athletic kid and needed the extra calories and complete amnio acid profile to supplement my workouts, basketball games and intense training sessions.
 I only wish I knew now about the different types of protein, the different quality of products available and the different additives found in so many protein supplements.

 Now, as a Naturopathic Physician working with many high level athletes, people embarking on a weight loss journey, cancer patients, chronic fatigue patients, etc, I have developed an entire new understanding of the value of a high quality protein supplement.

 Have you considered using protein powder to supplement your workouts?
 I’m sure you’ve heard it is a good idea, right?

 Well, today I will answer that question, provide some recommendations about my favourite protein powders out there and clear up any misconceptions about which one to take and when.

 This week’s #AskDrDuizer comes from a concerned mother looking for safety information, protein powder recommendations and dosing for her 18 year old son who is a university basketball player.

 Hi Dr. Duizer, Hope all is well with you.
 I have a question for you.
 Our oldest son is now 18 and in university.
 He is quite health conscious, lifts weights, does cardio exercises and is on the university basketball team.
 He has been asking about a whey protein supplement product called (brand name removed – but details about the product can be found in my response).
 I am not keen on him taking supplements but told him I would ask your opinion on this product, are you familiar with it?

 How to Choose a Protein Powder – Dr. David Duizer ND